Dead Bride on shore leave

 Upon landing, the first thing SCUL pilots do is take care of any minor mechanicals or electricals on their ship.
 The repair may be more serious than you anticipate, and therefore may take longer than you think.

 When SCUL stops in populated areas of space, civilians want to know what's up.
-Direct them to our Stickerbagger so they can get hooked up.
+Direct them to our ambassador so they can get hooked up with stickers and the like.
 Pilots should check with Skunk before fulfilling any 'take-me-to-your-leader' requests.

 Shore Leave Re-Launch Procedure

 Red Squirrel signals she can be ready to 'saddle up' when two-minutes is called.

 - Two Minute Check: When the mission leader thinks that most of the crew wants to go, they go to each starpilot and cadet and gives them 'two minute check' sign.
 Each pilot in turn responds: if the pilot is able to be ready in two minutes, they give the 'two minute acknowledged' sign.
 If for any reason the pilot or cadet needs more time, they have the opportunity to ask for it.

 - Two Minutes: Once the mission leader has confirmed that all personnel can be ready to fly in two minutes (or whatever negotiated time), the mission leader sets a timer and calls out very loudly "TWO MINUTES!", or whatever time decided upon.
 It is this time that pilots should wrap up their conversations, strap their cargo down, and be ready for launch.

 - Saddle Up: Once the timer has finished counting down, the mission leader calls out 'SADDLE UP!' and the crew aligns their ships up behind the navigator, who points in the direction of the chosen escape vector, ideally within seconds of the call.